mkhorin/evado/README.md

 # Evado Declarative Framework

-### A high-level framework for rapidly developing web applications by declaring entities and relationships through a web interface.
+### A high-level framework for rapidly developing web apps by declaring entities and relationships through a web interface.

 - Node.js and MongoDB accelerate development and simplify support.
 - User-friendly design optimizes data handling and reduces errors.